 FastForward Radio was a weekly, hour-long show in which we talked about the future and accelerating technological change that is shaping it.
 We talked a lot about artificial intelligence, nanotechnology, life extension, and related topics.
 We talked about new technological developments and new scientific discoveries, and what these might mean for humanity now and going forward.
 And then every now and then we would completely geek out with a show about Star Trek or Star Wars or the best science fiction movies of the previous year.
 We were proud to welcome a wide range of guests to the show, thought leaders from a variety of fileds and areas of interest.

 Then, in 2009, we took it up a notch by doing a special series of shows with not just one guest, but a whole panel of experts on a variety of futuristic subjects.
 Some of our favorite guests from over the years came back to talk with us again, and some new friends appeared for the first time.
 We called that special 10-part series The World Transformed.

 The series provided an opportunity to go in-depth on some of the intriguing and often downright mind-blowing topics that we had discussed over the past four years.
 We explored how not only our thinking is being transformed, but how humanity, the material world, and reality itself, are changing before our eyes.

 In 2011, we did it again with The World Transformed 2, which was so packed with startling ideas about the future that it took 11 shows to do our 10-part series.
 That’s right: we took it up to 11.

 Liking that name, we eventually decided to adopt it as the full-time name of the show.

 Shaping the Future

-Now airing daily (most weeks we do three new shows and air two “best of” reruns), the show is rapidly growing and attracts up to 20,000 live listens, downloads, and views each month on Blogtalk Radio, iTunes, and SoundCloud.
+Now airing 1-2 times per week, the show is rapidly growing and attracts up to 20,000 live listens, downloads, and views each month on Blogtalk Radio, iTunes, and YouTube.